Simple Supper Friday: Italian Beef Hash with Mashed Cauliflower

 - Sea salt and pepper to taste

-- Add cauliflower to the food processor with the butter, sea salt and pepper.
+- Add cauliflower to the food processor with the butter or ghee, sea salt and pepper.
 Blend until smooth.

 I love hash meals!
 This looks great… btw I’ve never seen orange cauliflower!